sneakers-the-rat/surveillance-graphs/_sections/_ideology/cloud.md

 	Do we even need an outro here or just roll into the future?
 </div>

 That positive caricature of Cloud Orthodoxy of course omits the brutality of the capitalistic system it is embedded within and reproduces the logic of.
+This also is a relatively constrained ideology --- specifically that of the cloud --- that doesn't attempt to stray into clearly coproductive ideologies like that of longtermist beliefs about an infinite spanse of humans-as-ai-forever.

 **close with describing the outcomes: so given these beliefs, one creates a technology which validates the beliefs. given the backdrop of capitalsim it takes an extractive form, and so on and so forth**